-A portion of the fecal coliform contributions in the Tennessee River Basin may be attributed to failure of septic systems and illicit discharges of raw sewage.
-Table 7 presents the number of septic systems in each county of the Tennessee River Basin existing in 2006 and the number existing in 2011, based in part on U.S. Census data, and on the Georgia Department of Human Resources, Division of Public Health data.
-In addition, an estimate of the number of septic systems installed and repaired during the period from 2007 through 2011 is given.
+A portion of the fecal coliform contributions in the Savannah River Basin may be attributed to failure of septic systems and illicit discharges of raw sewage.
+Table 9 presents the number of septic systems in each county of the Savannah River Basin existing at the end of 2008 and the number existing at the end of 2013.
+This is based on data provided by the Georgia Department of Human Resources, Division of Public Health, and information obtained from the U.S. Census.
+In addition, an estimate of the number of septic systems installed and repaired during the period from 2009 through 2013 is given.
 These data show an increase in the number of septic systems in all of the counties.
 Often, this is a reflection of population increases outpacing the expansion of sewage collection systems.